 Designing for Emotions is a rising trend in the world of design.
-How is engagement marketing more effective than checking off short term KPIs?
+How is emotional engagement marketing more effective than checking off short term KPIs?

 Let’s try an experiment.
 Dig up an old film, one of those you loved as a child.
-Fork out those juicy titles — I would go for something like Space Jam with Michael Jordan or maybe more on the classic tones —The Mask starring Jim Carrey.
+Fork out those juicy titles — I would go for something like Space Jam with Michael Jordan or maybe a classic —The Mask starring Jim Carrey.
 But it’s up to you, no judgement.

-The film you chose had some sort of an image in your head, in this case thoroughly influenced by nostalgia.
+The film you chose brought some sort of an image in your head, in this case thoroughly influenced by nostalgia.
 We’d call it a personality.
 Everything has a personality.
 Even the dullest, most colourless design you can imagine sends a message to the human mind.

 As Maya Angelou once famously said, “people will forget what you said, people will forget what you did, but people will never forget how you made them feel”.
 Focusing on emotions is crucial, as they might well be the only thing your recipients will take out from whatever you’re offering.

 To Trust or Not to Trust – Why Emotional Design is Growing in Importance

 Social trust towards marketing is on a concerning downfall (and has been for years).
-A research conducted by Ford in 14 countries shows that approx. three out of four adults have difficulties to trust what companies say.
+A research conducted by Ford in 14 countries shows that approx. three out of four adults don’t trust what companies say.
 People are getting more aware and their level of understanding of practices such as targeting is growing.

-The common lack of reliability and quality behind it not only results in even more trust issues but fuels a paradox.
+The common lack of reliability and quality behind it not only results in even more trust issues, but also fuels a paradox.
 You now have to be authentic in your authenticity.
 And let’s be honest — it’s just a matter of time before an extra layer is added.

 That’s why we offer to look at a not so widely known framework, based on emotions and their engagement-generating power.